BRUSSELS PRIVACY HUB

 Mistale Taylor is a PhD candidate at Utrecht University, The Netherlands.
 During her stay at LSTS, VUB, Mistale contributed to developing the BPH Communications Strategy and is the BPH Newsletter Editor.

 Prof. Meg Leta Jones is an Assistant Professor in Georgetown University's Communication, Culture & Technology program and Science, Technology, and International Affairs program and will be visiting the Brussels Privacy Hub in 2017.

-Professor Haksoo Ko is Professor of Law at Seoul National University School of Law, Seoul, Korea and visited the BPH in July 2016.
-During his stay, Prof. Ko contributed to the Hub's activities by hosting a seminar on EU-Korea Data Protection Law (the recording is available) and a Working Paper entitled: Structure and enforcement of data privacy law in South Korea.
+Professor Haksoo Ko is Professor of Law at Seoul National University School of Law, Seoul, Korea and will be visiting the BPH in July 2016.

 Professor Christopher Kuner is BPH Founder and Co-Director and Professor of law, he is also an affiliated lecturer in the Faculty of Law of the University of Cambridge, associate professor in the Law Faculty of the University of Copenhagen, and a Visiting Professor in the Department of Law of the London School of Economics and Political Science.

 Professor Paul de Hert is BPH Co-Director and currently holds the chair of 'Criminal Law', and 'International and European Criminal Law'.
 He is Co-Director of the Research group Law Science Technology & Society (LSTS), Director of the Research group on human rights (HUMR), and Director of the Department of Interdisciplinary Studies of Law (Metajuridics).